Along with several other states, West Virginia is taking a stand to make sure women and girls have a level playing field.

 Alliance Defending Freedom intervened in the lawsuit on behalf of Lainey Armistead, a collegiate soccer player at West Virginia State University (WSVU).

 Lainey Armistead is a junior at WVSU, and soccer is far more than “just a game” to her.
 She defines it as a “passion and a life-defining pursuit.”

 “Soccer was like the air I breathed growing up.
 I first kicked a soccer ball at three years old—almost as soon as I could walk,” says Lainey in her Motion to Intervene.
 “I have made many sacrifices over the course of my athletic career to play the sport that I love.
 I have missed school dances, spring breaks, family events, and friends’ birthdays.
 I have given up my weekends and free time.
 I stay at school late for practice and get up early to train.
 But I make these sacrifices because I want to be the best that I can be.
 I want to win—not just for myself, but also for my teammates.”

 Lainey plays left back for the Yellow Jackets and serves as team captain.

-West Virginia joined Idaho, Mississippi, Montana, Arkansas, and Florida, in passing legislation that keeps males from competing in women’s sports.
+In 2021, West Virginia joined several other states—including Idaho, Mississippi, Montana, Arkansas, and Florida—in passing legislation that keeps males from competing in women’s sports.